ds5678/ModComponent/docs/Features.md

 Items that don't have a primary function, but can still be carried around in the players inventory.
 These items can be configured to be harvestable, required for crafting or suitable for making fires.

+### Generic Equippable Items

+These items are equippable and bring their own implementation, allowing for completely new game mechanics, e.g. the [Binoculars](https://github.com/ds5678/Binoculars) actually allow you to see far away things.

 ### Liquid Items
 Items that can hold liquids.

 ### Tools
 Either items that can be equipped to perform a specific function (like the rifle) or items that simply sit in the inventory and are required for a certain task (like the sewing kit).

-Tool items can bring their own implementation, allowing for completely new game mechanics, e.g. the [Binoculars](https://github.com/ds5678/Binoculars) actually allow you to see far away things.

 # Supported Item Behaviours